jingwangsg/stream_video_generator/README.md

 The dataloader will download and decode videos into RGB frames or numpy arrays in asynchronous and streaming style.

-Large num_workers and prefetch_workers are not recommended, since too many processing video will be kept in memory at the moment.
+Large num_workers and prefetch_workers are not recommended, since too many processing videos will be kept in memory at the moment.